lorrainescanlon/scramble-ed/README.md

 In addition to the standard Python libraries I used the following libraries and modules.

  - gspread : allows us to read and write data to the spreadsheet.
- - random : a module containing a number of random number generation-related functions
+ - random : a module containing a number of random number generation-related functions.
  - array : allows us to create arrays in python.
  - time :  allows us to create time related tasks.
  - sys :  provides access to system-specific parameters and functions.
- - google.oauth2.service_account : allows access to the google API
+ - google.oauth2.service_account : allows access to the google API.

 ## Features
-The following features are included on the website.
+The following features are included.

 ### Existing Features